wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

     </pre>

-21. <tt>RUN mvn clean package -DskipTests</tt>
+21. This specifies java to compile using using Maven referencing the pom.xml file.

-    uses maven to compile ???
+    <tt>RUN mvn clean package -DskipTests</tt>

-    This specifies java to compile, which creates a "src" folder.
+    That creates a "src" folder.

 22. Copy the app.jar file created to the root folder:

     <tt>COPY --from=build /build-project/target/hello-vault-spring.jar /app.jar</tt>